 |Over 3 times||0% of the purchase or manufacturing costs|

-he value adjustments calculated in this way are adjusted accordingly for normal saleability or longer shelf life.
-Apart from this, inventories whose realisable disposal value are lower than the purchase or manufacturing cost (PMC) are adjusted in value according to the «lower of cost or market» principle.
+The value adjustments calculated in this way are adjusted accordingly for normal saleability or longer shelf life.
+Apart from this, inventories whose realisable disposal value is lower than the purchase or manufacturing cost (PMC) should be adjusted in value according to the «lower of cost or market» principle.
 The current market price on the sales market is assumed when defining the realisable disposal value.
 The typical sales deductions, sales expenses and any administrative expenses still to be incurred have to be deducted and the reimbursements of customs calculated.

-The consumption is measured in accordance with the first-expiry-date-first-out principle, meaning products with the shortest expiry date are sold first.
+The consumption is measured in accordance with the first-expiry-date-first-out principle, meaning products with the shortest first-expiry date are sold first.

 Discounts (in the sense of markdowns) granted by suppliers are entered as acquisition price reductions.

 Prepayments and accrued income as well as accrued liabilities and deferred income